 Full title of the journal: Tractus Aevorum: The Evolution of Socio-Cultural and Political Spaces

-The History and Philology Department of Belgorod National Research University (Russia), in cooperation with Middle Tennessee State University (USA), is pleased to announce the launch of a new academic project – an international interdisciplinary journal that will provide a dynamic forum for fruitful discussions among foreign and domestic historians and political scientists.
+The History and Philology Department of Belgorod National Research University (Russia), in cooperation with Middle Tennessee State University (USA), is pleased to announce the launch of a new academic project – an international interdisciplinary journal that will provide a dynamic forum for fruitful discussions among foreign and domestic historians, and scholars of neighbouring disciplines.

 The journal “TRACTUS AEVORUM” (Latin for “the path of centuries”) focuses its attention on the twin concepts of space and transition throughout history, with particular emphasis on borders and borderlands.